One of life’s great mysteries is why Americans instinctively ‘get’ doing large stuff.

 Bicons, Tricons and Quadcons

-This sounds like something from the latest Transformers movie but it is a deceptively simple concept, subdividing the standard 20ft ISO into smaller containers that are more convenient to handle in theatre and more appropriately sized for many loads but can be ‘clipped’ together to form a standard 20ft container, the ubiquitous Twenty Foot Equivalent (TEU)
+This sounds like something from the latest Transformers movie but it is a deceptively simple concept, subdividing the standard 20ft ISO into smaller containers that are more convenient to handle in theatre and more appropriately sized for many loads but can be ‘clipped’ together to form a standard 20ft container, the ubiquitous Twenty-Foot Equivalent (TEU)

 A Bicon is half a TEU, Tricon, a third and Quadcon a quarter.

-They are consolidated for road, sea and rail moves by simply locking them together, Lego style.
-When clipped together in a 1 TEU sized package they can instantly snap in to the global civilian and military logistics system that is dominated by ISO containers.
+They are consolidated for road, sea and rail moves by simply locking them together, Lego-style.
+When clipped together in a 1 TEU sized package they can instantly snap into the global civilian and military logistics system that is dominated by ISO containers.

 When unclipped, they can be handled by small forklift trucks and loaders, the kind of which are often held by forward units.
-Full size container reach stackers are large machines and rarely forward deployed.
+Full-size container reach stackers are large machines and rarely forward deployed.
 Because of this, 20ft ISO containers are usually offloaded using DROPS style vehicles and left in place.

 Instead of breaking down large containers for their contents, unit sized loads can be kept together in the supply chain as far forward as possible, reducing manpower, minimising double handling and reducing costs.
 Receiving units get the benefits of containerisation without the problems associated with handling large 20ft containers.
 The double door versions also mean that everything is easily accessible, avoiding the need to unload everything just to get that one item that will inevitably be at the back.
-There are many variations available on the basic theme, single doors, double doors, doors both ends, roller shutter doors and refrigerated to name but a few.
+There are many variations available on the basic theme, single doors, double doors, doors on both ends, roller shutter doors and refrigerated to name but a few.

 It’s a beautifully neat solution.